UMResearch/.github/profile/README.md

 This project focuses on universal health coverage and efficiency for migrant youth as per [UN Development Goals(SDG) 2030](https://sdgs.un.org/goals).

-The [UMR Case Mnagement] is an white-label case management template that provides blockchain ledger features on private and public chains.

 <!-- OVERVIEW -->
 ### Overview

+UMR Case Management is a MVP CM tool that provides blockchain ledger data immutability for pubic and private data within a case management context.

-A case management system built for migrant youth utilizes interoperable blockchain platforms to identify and improve health outcomes of displaced and marginalized youth.
+A CM solution built for migrant youths which utilizes blockchain platforms to identify and improve health outcomes of displaced and marginalized youth.

 <!-- USE CASES -->
 ### Use Cases